This is one of the scariest trails in the world. You’ll never believe where it leads.

 After one point, publishers all over the country began to think that perhaps at heart, the public might really prefer such content and began to replace news stories with comic strips.

-This saga of producing salacious stories continued and as mediums progressed, the comic strip advanced into mechanisms for creating headlines which were clickbaity for attracting the attention of the netizens.
+This saga of producing salacious stories continued and as mediums progressed, the comic strip advanced into mechanisms for creating headlines that were clickbaity for attracting the attention of the netizens.

 But to assert that clickbait is some nasty new disease cooked up by techies of the web age is as shortsighted and ill-informed as clickbait itself.